Manita-123/project2/README.md

 # NEW PROJECT
-This project was created from local system. created by me.
+This project was created in my local system. created by me.